 The goal is to influence the evolution of a system by acting on various parameters called "controls".
-The same approach helps us study the sensitivity of a result obtained from an evolution with respect to various input parameters (see ODEs, for example, how the result $S(\infty)$ depends on β).
+The same approach helps us study the sensitivity of a result (obtained from solving an evolution equation) with respect to input parameters; an example can be constructed from section 1.1 if we want to know how $S(\infty)$ of (1.1) depends on β .